 I have been through some things in my life that are probably out of the norm.
 Not necessarily any worse than other people.
 But things that I just have out there.
-And, even as a little girl, I have used writing as a way to let those experiences filter through me and onto paper lifting the weight that I had to endure.
+Even as a little girl, I have used writing as a way to let those experiences filter through me and onto paper, lifting the weight that I had to endure.

 When I started this blog, the sole purpose was to write.
 As it has grown I have turned it into much needed income.
 Especially now.
 And I have learned that I really love to give my opinions on things that could help someone else down the line.
 So the products and such are an outlet as well!
 And I truly truly LOVE giving things away and making someone’s day.
 Especially if I know what they are getting is pretty darn awesome!